Hydrogen and on-site hydrogen generators

 A further concern often cited by laboratories is around the safety of producing hydrogen on-site due to hydrogen gas’ explosive attributes.
 These concerns are mitigated by laboratory hydrogen generators as the quantity of gas produced is so small that it would take weeks for the hydrogen to air ratio to reach an explosive level in a standard lab, even without any ventilation, should a leak occur.
 Furthermore, Peak hydrogen gas generators come with enhanced standard safety features inbuilt, incorporating advanced warning & self-diagnostic systems, meaning that if a leak does occur, the generator would shut down production and let the user know an issue requires resolution.

-The use of hydrogen in the lab is increasing as more and more labs switch from the uncertainties associated with helium and upgrade to a convenient and predictable on-site hydrogen generator.
+The use of hydrogen generators in the lab is increasing as more and more labs switch from the uncertainties associated with helium and upgrade to a convenient and predictable on-site hydrogen generator.